Article type icon

 Academic Writing Example 1: Research Proposals

-A research proposal is an outline of the proposed research of a PhD candidate, a private researcher, or someone hoping to obtain a research grant
+A research proposal is an outline of the proposed research of a graduate student, a private researcher, or someone hoping to obtain a research grant

 A more detailed look at what proposal writing is and what goes into a research proposal may also be beneficial.
 Every proposal is different because every project is different.
 Proposal requirements also differ according to the university or funding agency that reviews the proposal.